 Figure 18.
 Strategy evaluation and revision Marine Corps War College, adapted by MCUP.

-- Have perceived costs exceeded the perceived value?
+- strategy was trying to address changed, diminished, or amplified? - Have perceived costs exceeded the perceived value?
 Have the costs overrun the original projections?
-Has the value of the strategy fallen short of expectations? - · Have additional constraints arisen that invalidate the strategy or make it more difficult to execute?
+Has the value of the strategy fallen short of expectations? - · Have additional constraints arisen that inval-